Partial Excitation in Parameter Learning: Introduction

-As pointed out in \cite{Aranovskiy2017}, the relaxation of the persistent exciting condition in parameter learning, adaptive control and related areas poses a significant theoretical challenge.
-To overcome this, rather than directly relaxing the PE, a method referred to as dynamic regressor extension and mixing (DREM) was proposed in \cite{Aranovskiy2017}.
-It enables consistent parameter estimation for linearly and nonlinearly parameterized regressions with factorizable nonlinearities.
-A key feature of the DREM method is the transformation of the regressor from its original vector form into a new scalar form, which yields interesting new convergence conditions for parameter estimation.
-These conditions have been proved to be no more restrictive, or even strictly weaker in some cases than the PE condition imposed on the original regression model \cite{Aranovskiy2023}.
-Moreover, the excitation preservation problem in Kreisselmeier's regressor extension scheme was investigated, and excitation propagation was analyzed in \cite{Aranovskiy2023}, demonstrating that the resulting signal from the proposed extension is PE or IE if and only if the original regressor possesses these properties.
-The IE condition and even weaker excitation conditions were revisited and analyzed further to estimate the entire parameter vector within the DREM framework \cite{Wang2020,Aranovskiy2023}.
+{Rather than relaxing the PE condition in a direct manner, a method referred to as dynamic regressor extension and mixing (DREM) was proposed in \cite{Aranovskiy2016,Aranovskiy2017TAC}.} A key feature of the DREM method is the transformation of the regressor from its original vector form into a new scalar form, which yields interesting new convergence conditions for parameter estimation. {These conditions have been proved to be no more restrictive, or even strictly weaker in some cases than the PE condition imposed on the original regression model \cite{Ortega2021TAC,Aranovskiy2023}. } The IE condition and even weaker excitation conditions were revisited and investigated to estimate the entire parameter vector within the DREM framework \cite{Wang2020,Aranovskiy2023}.
 In addition, in stochastic regression models, the strong consistency of parameter estimation (i.e., the estimate converges to the true parameter with probability one) was also studied and established under some excitation conditions weaker than PE \cite{Lai1982,Chen1991}.